jacg/nain4/doc/src/n4-shape.md

 3. Azimuthal angle, `φ`
 4. Polar angle, `θ`

 `nain4` provides a consistent set of methods for setting these, in any `n4::shape` that uses them.
-These methods are described here.
+These methods are described here, the `n4::shapes` are described in the next section.

 ### Cartesian lengths